Parent of a Future Doctor: Everything You Need to Know

 It’s not only tuition you need to worry about.
 Even just applying to medical school costs a fair share of money.

-Depending on how well the practice tests go, your child may also want to consider MCAT tutoring.
-While this may not be necessary, your child’s MCAT score is a major factor in their future acceptance.
-Needing to retake the MCAT means eating all of those costs for a second time.
-Tutoring is the best way to ensure a strong score.
+Depending on how the practice tests go, MCAT tutoring may also be worth considering.
+Your child’s MCAT score is a major factor in acceptance, and needing to retake it means eating all of those costs a second time.

 Moving and Cost of Living